LuYuhao0624/SJTU-EE447-MobileNetwork/labs/lab1/README.md

 - `ACTION_DOWN`:
     1. Create a new `Path` object and set its start point to the coordinate of the event.
 - `ACTION_MOVE`:
-    1. Draw a line from the previous end point to the new end point.
+    1. Draw a line from the previous end point to the new end point in the path.
 - `ACTION_UP`:
     1. Draw the path on the bitmap and show on the canvas.